bhavikas-loca1/weather_app/README.md

 # VVeatherly App
 <p>
 VVeatherly is a simple, minimilistic and aesthetic cross-platform Flutter weather application that provides real-time weather information, UV index, and a chatbot interface for weather queries.
-The app uses the OpenWeatherMap One Call 3.0 API and supports both light and dark themes. </n>
+The app uses the OpenWeatherMap One Call 3.0 API and supports both light and dark themes. </p>
-This app was originally a figma idea that was then brought to life using flutter.
+<p> This app was originally a figma idea that was then brought to life using flutter.
 </p>

 ## demo version